 My favorite way to think about SEO is that it’s like homemade soup- lots of mushy ingredients and no one has an exact recipe.
 The actual factors that go into cataloging and ranking content are updated constantly and are closely guarded by Google- we have some pretty good guesses on what they are based on research, but it’s not an exact science.
-Here are some of the best components we have to go into producing optimized content:
+Here are some of the best components we can use to produce optimized content:

 Useful, Well-Written Content

 Relevant, fresh content – this is kind of obvious, but Google has directly mentioned it several times and it is worth repeating.
 As we’ve mentioned before, writing for your audience is a top priority.
-Don’t worry about stuffing your content with as many keywords as possible, Google and its search engine competitors are very adept at figuring out what your page is about the same way a person would.
+Don’t worry about stuffing your content with as many keywords as possible, Google and its search engine competitors are very adept at figuring out your page’s topic the same way a person would.